Google Pixel 6 vs Pixel 5a: main differences

 Google Pixel 6 vs Pixel 5a: Hardware and performance

-Well, the hardware and performance department is where things get interesting, mainly because of the new Google-made chip that’s reportedly going to power the Pixel 6.
-It’s being referred to as the Whitechapel chip in leaks and rumors, and it is manufactured by Samsung on a 5nm process.
-This means the chip should be quite fast and power-efficient.
+Well, the hardware and performance department is where things get interesting, mainly because of the new Google-made chip that’s powering the Pixel 6.
+Its official name is Google Tensor, and it does sound almighty.

 *Please note that we have the Exynos version of the Galaxy S21.